DawidNadolski/Typespeed-Game/README.md

 # Typespeed Game

 Game in which you have to type aproaching words.
-You have 10 lives and each 100 score points you achieve next level in which words are coming up more frequently and are moving faster.
+You have 10 lives and each 100 score points you achieve the words are moving faster.

 Press Enter to submit the typed word!